rage/java-programming/data/osa-2/4-metodit.md

 How many times?
 **7**
-In a hole in the ground there lived a method.
+In a hole in the ground there lived a method
-In a hole in the ground there lived a method.
+In a hole in the ground there lived a method
-In a hole in the ground there lived a method.
+In a hole in the ground there lived a method
-In a hole in the ground there lived a method.
+In a hole in the ground there lived a method
-In a hole in the ground there lived a method.
+In a hole in the ground there lived a method
-In a hole in the ground there lived a method.
+In a hole in the ground there lived a method
-In a hole in the ground there lived a method.
+In a hole in the ground there lived a method

 </sample-output>